How To Calculate and Decrease The Cap Rate On Your Multifamily Asset

 - Never underestimate relentless collection actions – For example, if your residents know you will begin to call, email, and send letters five days after the rent was due, they will know you mean business.

 - Identify and penalize utility theft.
 About 2% of residents fail to put utilities like electricity or gas into their name.
-It is critical to identify any residents have failed to transfer utilities into their name.
+It is critical to identify any residents who have failed to transfer utilities into their name.
 Where allowable by law, you can bill back residents for this expense and add a reasonable penalty to incentivize them to get those accounts in their name.